 The British Legion was given permission to erect a further set of Memorial Gates to commemorate the Second World War in 1949.
 This is where the WW2 gate stood (one pillar remains) The pillar was rescued by a local builder and passed to The Magic Attic & the other pillar is depicted with setts in the ground.

 Turn left to the gates.
-When you are ready, return to Sharpe's Pottery Museum or continue the route to the last sentence before point 8, if you began at Newhall Road gates.
+When you are ready, return to the Delph.